 Dr. Carolyn Dean is a nutrition and diet expert and author of The Complete Natural Guide to Women’s Health.
 She offers says look out for the heat exhaustion and heat stroke.
 Symptoms include:

 - Increased heart rate

 - Muscle weakness and fatigue

 The symptoms for heat stroke and heat exhaustion overlap.
-The primary difference is that a person with heat exhaustion will have a fever at or below 104°F. A person suffering from a heat stroke will have a temperature higher than 104°.
+The primary difference between the two is that a person with heat exhaustion will have a fever at or below 104°F. A person suffering from a heat stroke will have a temperature higher than 104°.

 It is very important for anyone experiencing these symptoms to be transported to a medical facility.
-The patient should also be cooled by getting out of the sun and heat, removing excess clothing, and potentially taking some of these steps, as recommended by the Mayo Clinic:
+The patient should also be cooled by getting out of the sun and heat, removing excess clothing, and should take some of these cooling steps, as recommended by the Mayo Clinic:

-- Placing the person in a tub of cool water
+- Place the person in a tub of cool water

 - A cool shower